neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 ## How to register and handle a TX Interchain Query

-This section contains a brief guide on how to register a TX Interchain Query and handle the query results using [neutron-std](https://docs.rs/neutron-std/4.2.2-rc/neutron_std) and [neutron-sdk](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk) libraries in a smart contract.
+This guide explains how to register a TX Interchain Query and handle its results using the [neutron-std](https://docs.rs/neutron-std/4.2.2-rc/neutron_std) and [neutron-sdk](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk) libraries in a smart contract.

 #### 1. Find out what transaction filter to use

-Figure out the appropriate [tx_search](https://docs.cometbft.com/v0.38/app-dev/indexing-transactions#querying-transactions-events) query that would match transactions you need to process.
-This is described in the [How to find out what transaction filter to use](/neutron/modules/interchain-queries/how-to#how-to-find-out-what-transaction-filter-to-use) section.
-In this example we will use the same transaction filter as described by the link.
+Determine the appropriate [tx_search](https://docs.cometbft.com/v0.38/app-dev/indexing-transactions#querying-transactions-events) query that matches the transactions you want to process.

+The [How to find out what transaction filter to use](/neutron/modules/interchain-queries/how-to#how-to-find-out-what-transaction-filter-to-use) section provides detailed instructions for crafting a transaction filter.

 #### 2. Define Interchain Query registration entry point

-Implement an `execute` message handler in your contract that will process Interchain Query registration by broadcasting a [MsgRegisterInterchainQuery](https://docs.rs/neutron-std/4.2.2-rc/neutron_std/types/neutron/interchainqueries/struct.MsgRegisterInterchainQuery.html) message.
-Use the `tx_search` query found at the previous step to parametrize the message.
+Implement an `execute` message handler in your contract to handle Interchain Query registration.
+Use the [MsgRegisterInterchainQuery](https://docs.rs/neutron-std/4.2.2-rc/neutron_std/types/neutron/interchainqueries/struct.MsgRegisterInterchainQuery.html) message.
+Populate this message using the `tx_search` query identified in step 1 as the `transactions_filter`.

 <details>
 <summary>Show code</summary>

 ```rust
 use neutron_std::types::neutron::interchainqueries::MsgRegisterInterchainQuery;